Quantum Invariants of Links and 3-Manifolds with Boundary defined via Virtual Links: Application to classical knot theory

-The complement of the 2-component link has our quantum invariants.
-By using the complement of $L$, we can define our quantum invariants for $K$.
-Our quantum invariants produce classical knot invariants.
+The complement of that 2-component link $L$ has the surface link quantum invariants described herein.
+By using the complement of $L$, we can define surface link quantum invariants for $K$.
+In this way surface link quantum invariants produce classical knot invariants.
 Virtual links make new quantum invariants of classical knots and links in $S^3$. \\